 The LAUC Research and Professional Development Committee administers the LAUC Grants Program, advises applicants on the grant process, and provides appropriate interpretation of the LAUC Grant Guidelines.

 A call for all three types of grant applications is made in the fall, with a second call for presentation and mini grants only in the winter.
 See the current call from the R&PD Committee for specific dates.

 The annual pool of viable applications may vary in number, type of grant, and amount of support requested, exceeding the amount of available funding.
-Such instances recommends flexibility in deciding the distribution of awards.
+Such instances recommend flexibility in deciding the distribution of awards.

 The research or professional development project does not fall within the customary scope of the work of the applicant/library that the applicant/library should be doing anyway.

-Its contribution to scholarship and/or emerging technologies in library science or other academic disciplines.
+Its contribution to scholarship and/or emerging technologies in library science or other academic disciplines;

-The clarity and conciseness of the proposal
+The clarity and conciseness of the proposal;

-The effectiveness of the proposed methodology
+The effectiveness of the proposed methodology;

-The appropriateness of the proposed budget
+The appropriateness of the proposed budget;

-The relevant background, training, and experience of the applicant(s)
+The relevant background, training, and experience of the applicant(s);

 The applicant owes no outstanding reports or documentation from previous LAUC grants.